 Group averages: by averaging the scores of countries, the IIAG provides group analysis for a variety of different group compositions.
-For this report, key findings are often provided for 'Africa'.
+For this report, key findings are often provided for "Africa".
 These results are the average of the scores of 54 African countries, at all levels of the IIAG.
 Of course, Africa is a diverse continent with many unique countries, and readers of this report are advised not to over analyse the continental findings.
 This report focusses on presenting the top-level findings of the 2018 IIAG for Africa as well as other groups, such as regions, as related to Agenda 2063 and Agenda 2030.
 In-depth analysis of countries and other groupings are available via other IIAG publications and tools on the MIF website.

-2. I ACCESS TO AIRD QUALITY OF EDUCATION 27 Chatteriges and priorities.
-IIAG key findings 40 Core overlaps between the Agendas and the IIAG 24 Country-level performance, IIAG Rule of Law 40 Challenges and priorities: IIAG key findings 25 sub-category 43 Country-level performance, IIAG Education sub-category 26 African average trends since 2014 in IIAG Rule of Law indicators 44 African average trends since 2014 in IIAG Education indicators 27 Country-level performance, IIAG Transparency Accountability sub-category 45 Spotlight - Education: a strong link with economic opportunity 28 African average trends since 2014 in IIAG Transparency & Accountability indicators 46 Improving performance in Education: infrastructures and welfare policies appear key 28 Spotlight - Democratic elections, political participation and rights: warning signs 47 2.2 HEALTH AND NUTRITION 29 Spotlight - Civil registration: a building block for Public Management 47 Core overlaps between the Agendas and the IIAG 29 Country-level performance, IIAG National Security sub-category 48 Challenges and priorities: IIAG key findings 30 Security sub-category • African average trends since 2014 in IIAG National 40 Country-level performance, IIAG Health sub-category 31 Security indicators 49 African average trends since 2014 in IIAG 3.
-Spotlight - Capability of police services: on the way up 50 Health indicators 32 Improving performance in Safety & Rule of Law: rights, participation and welfare policies appear key 50 Spotlight - Universal Health Care (UHC) for all Africa's citizens: still a long way to go 33 2.5 PROSPERITY AND ECONOMIC OPPORTUNITY 51 Improving performance in Health : welfare policies, infrastructure advection and action continuous.
-Core overlaps between the Agendas and the IIAG 51 infrastructure, education and anti-corruption policies appear key 35 Challenges and priorities: IIAG key findings 53 2.3 WOMEN AND YOUTH INCLUSION 36 Country-level performance and trends since 2014 in IIAG Sustainable Economic Opportunity category 53 Core overlaps between the Agendas and the IIAG 36 Country-level performance, IIAG Infrastructure Challenges and priorities: IIAG key findings 37 sub-category 54 Country-level performance, IIAG Gender sub-category 38 African average trends since 2014 in IIAG Infrastructure sub-category 55 Spotlight - Promotion of youth integration: worrying trends 39 Country-level performance, IIAG Rural Sector sub-category 56 Spotlight - Violence against women and human trafficking: matters of concern 39 African average trends since 2014 in IIAG Rural Sector sub-category 57 African average trends since 2014 in IIAG 33 Spotlight - Diversification of exports: a real challenge 58 Gender indicators 40 Spotlight - Findings from the IIAG Business Environment sub-category 58 Improving performances in Gender: welfare policies, public management and rights appear key 2.4 SECURITY, JUSTICE AND STRONG 41 Improving Sustainable Economic Opportunity: rule of law, accountability, education and welfare appear key 59 INSTITUTIONS 42 23 Core overlaps between the Agendas and the IIAG 42 Spotlight - Citizens' perceptions on a citizen- centered Agenda 60
+2.1 ACCESS TO AND QUALITY OF EDUCATION 24 Core overlaps between the Agendas and the IIAG 24 Challenges and priorities: IIAG key findings 25 Country-level performance, IIAG Education sub-category 26 African average trends since 2014 in IIAG Education indicators 27 Spotlight - Education : a strong link with economic opportunity 28 Improving performance in Education : infrastructure and welfare policies appear key 28 2.2 HEALTH AND NUTRITION 29 Core overlaps between the Agendas and the IIAG 29 Challenges and priorities: IIAG key findings 30 Country-level performance, IIAG Health sub-category 31 African average trends since 2014 in IIAG Health indicators 32 Spotlight - Universal Health Care (UHC) for all of Africa's citizens: still a long way to go 33 Improving performance in Health : welfare policies, infrastructure, education and anti-corruption policies appear key 35 2.3 WOMEN AND YOUTH INCLUSION 36 Core overlaps between the Agendas and the IIAG 36 Challenges and priorities: IIAG key findings 37 Country-level performance, IIAG Gender sub-category 38 Spotlight - Promotion of youth integration: worrying trends 39 Spotlight - Violence against women and human trafficking: matters of concern 39 African average trends since 2014 in IIAG Gender indicators 40 Improving performances in Gender : welfare policies, public management and rights appear key 41 2.4 SECURITY, JUSTICE AND STRONG INSTITUTIONS 42 Core overlaps between the Agendas and the IIAG 42 -